TianyuCheng/Rlanet-Renderer/README.md

 + GLSL for GPU shader

-+ GLFW for cross-platform window and OpenGL context

-+ CEGUI for GUI rendering
++ CEGUI for GUI rendering and OpenGL context

 Author
 ------